mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Why was Pavlov's beard so soft?
+Because he conditioned it.